lucboudreau/apcupsd2mqtt/README.md

     privileged: true
 ```

-The image allows you to mount a folder at ``/etc/apcupsd`` and this folder must contain two configuration files.
+The image requires you to mount a folder at path ``/etc/apcupsd`` and this folder must contain the two following configuration files.

 ### /etc/apcupsd/config.yaml